Key application areas

 Project leader(s)Frank Pelz

-Key project datesJune 24, 2019 to June 23, 2022
+Key project datesJune 24, 2019 to Dec 31, 2022

-The HiPer project will develop an automotive-grade HPVC computer system capable of handling level 5 autonomous driving and providing new electrical architectures which ensure sufficient compute power and the necessary communication interfaces.
-This will also mean fundamental changes to connectivity, computational power and safety in vehicle technologies.
+The main deliverable of HiPer is an automotive-grade high-performance vehicle computer system (HPVC) capable of handling level 5 autonomous driving and enabling new electrical architectures which ensure sufficient compute power and the necessary communication interfaces.
+This means fundamental changes in vehicle technologies with respect to connectivity, computational power, and safety.

 This calls for three tightly linked innovation paths and validation activities: